 - A. Examine surfaces to receive Work and report immediately in writing to Engineer/Architect any deficiencies in surface which render it unsuitable for proper execution of Work. - B. Coordinate and verify that related Work meets following requirements before beginning surface preparation and application: - 1.
 Concrete surfaces are finished as acceptable for system to be installed.
 Correct all high points, ridges, and other defects in a manner acceptable to Engineer/Architect. - 2.
-Curing compounds (if present) on concrete surfaces are compatible with system to be installed. - 3.
+Curing compounds used on concrete surfaces are compatible with system to be installed. - 3.
 Concrete surfaces have completed proper curing period for system selected. - 4.
 Joint Sealants are compatible with traffic coatings.

-- A. Seal all openings to occupied space to prevent cleaning materials, solvents, and fumes from infiltration.
-All protective measures and/or ventilating systems required to prevent infiltration are incidental to this Work. - B. Acid etching is prohibited. - C. Remove all laitance and surface contaminants, including oil, grease, and dirt as specified by manufacturer's written recommendations. - D. Remove all debonded traffic coatings.
-Remove all laitance and surface contaminants, including oil, grease, and dirt, by shotblasting and appropriate degreasers, or as specified by manufacturer's written recommendations to provide warranty. - E. Before applying materials, apply system to small area to assure that it will adhere to substrate and joint sealants and dry properly and to evaluate appearance. - 1.
-Coating manufacturer shall provide written acceptance of surface preparation and adhesion prior to start of full scale operations. - F. All random cracks on concrete surface less than 0.03 in. wide and showing no evidence of water and/or salt water staining on ceiling below shall receive detail coat unless more complete treatment required in accordance with manufacturer's recommendations.
-Rout and seal random cracks, construction joints, and control joints prior to installation of primer or base coat. - G. Mask off adjoining surfaces not to receive traffic coating and mask off drains to prevent spillage and migration of liquid materials outside membrane area.
+- A. Seal all openings to occupied space to prevent cleaning materials, solvents and fumes from infiltration.
+All protective measures and/or ventilating systems required to prevent infiltration are incidental to this Work. - B. Concrete substrates: mechanically abrade surface to a uniform profile acceptable to manufacturer, in general conformance with ASTM D4259.
+Acid etching is prohibited. - C. Remove all laitance and surface contaminants, including oil, grease and dirt as specified by manufacturer's written recommendations. - D. Remove all debonded traffic coatings as determined by site inspection.
+Remove all laitance and surface contaminants, including oil, grease and dirt, by shot blasting and appropriate degreasers, or as specified by manufacturer's written recommendations to provide warranty. - E. Before applying materials, apply system to small area to assure that it will adhere to substrate and joint sealants and dry properly and to evaluate appearance. - F. All cracks on concrete surface shall be prepared in accordance with manufacturer's recommendations. - 1.
+All random cracks on concrete surface less than 0.03 in. wide and showing no evidence of water and/or salt water staining on ceiling below shall receive detail coat unless more complete treatment required in accordance with manufacturer's recommendations. - a.
+Rout and seal random cracks, construction joints and control joints prior to installation of primer or base coat.
+Crack preparation for narrow cracks as specified in Section 2.3 is incidental to traffic coating work.
+Installation of joint sealant material is payable under W.I.
+Series 11.0.

+G. Mask off adjoining surfaces not to receive traffic coating and mask off drains to prevent spillage and migration of liquid materials outside membrane area.
 Provide neat/straight lines at termination of traffic coating.